 Exceptional Sports Medicine Care at Kansas Joint & Spine Specialists

-When you visit Kansas Joint & Spine Specialists in Wichita or Arkansas City, you'll meet with one of our board-certified and fellowship-trained sports medicine doctors, Dr. Bradley Bruner or Dr. Phillip Hagan.
-These specialty-trained orthopaedic experts treat patients just like you, helping restore them to better health and an improved quality of life.
-They not only provide orthopaedic care, but they also have a deep commitment to patient education.
-They understand the challenges patients with sports medicine issues face and know how to listen to and address your questions and concerns.
+When you visit Kansas Joint & Spine Specialists in Wichita, you'll meet with our board-certified and fellowship-trained sports medicine doctor, Dr. Bradley Bruner.
+Our specialty-trained orthopaedic expert treats patients just like you, helping restore them to better health and an improved quality of life.
+He not only provides orthopaedic care, but he also has a deep commitment to patient education.
+He understands the challenges patients with sports medicine issues face and knows how to listen to and address your questions and concerns.

-It's important to know that our doctors and orthopaedic surgeons always strive to recommend a nonsurgical treatment option first.
-Through their diagnostic process, they will be able to determine if a nonoperative treatment plan, such as physical therapy, exercise, or medication, will be the best approach for a patient.
+It's important to know that our doctor always strives to recommend a nonsurgical treatment option first.
+Through his diagnostic process, he will be able to determine if a nonoperative treatment plan, such as physical therapy, exercise, or medication, will be the best approach for a patient.

-However, if surgery is needed, our sports medicine surgeons will apply their advanced skills to perform the surgery, using our state-of-the-art technology.
-Whether you're undergoing a sports medicine surgery, such as knee replacement, ACL reconstruction, joint replacement, arthroplasty, or arthroscopy, or another procedure, they'll be with you every step of the way, from your first consultation at our office, during your surgical procedure, and through your recovery and rehabilitation.
+However, if surgery is needed, our sports medicine surgeon will apply his advanced skills to perform the surgery, using our state-of-the-art technology.
+Whether you're undergoing a sports medicine surgery, such as ACL reconstruction or arthroscopy, or another procedure, he'll be with you every step of the way, from your first consultation at our office, during your surgical procedure, and through your recovery and rehabilitation.

-Our orthopaedic experts in Wichita and Arkansas City can assess and diagnose your condition and consult with you about what treatment approach may be best for you.
-Sometimes, our sports medicine doctors may consult with other medical doctors at Kansas Joint & Spine Specialists about your sports medicine problem.
+Our orthopaedic expert in Wichita and Scott City can assess and diagnose your condition and consult with you about what treatment approach may be best for you.
+Sometimes, our sports medicine doctor may consult with other medical doctors at Kansas Joint & Spine Specialists about your sports medicine problem.
 This opportunity for experts to share knowledge and perspective is just one of the many benefits of being treated by our doctors at Kansas Joint & Spine Specialists.

-Contact us today to schedule an appointment with one of our sports medicine specialists by phone at (316) 219-8299 or by using the request an appointment button below.
-We have convenient office locations in Wichita and Arkansas City.
+Contact us today to schedule an appointment with our sports medicine specialist by phone at (316) 219-8299 or by using the request an appointment button below.
+We have convenient office locations in Wichita and Scott City.